 Very few people in the villages speak English.
 The children learn English at school but it is at a very basic level.

-The empowerment approach outlined earlier means that the opportunity for hands-on involvement is necessarily limited.
-Our experience shows that by far the best way to help people effectively and efficiently is simply gifts through ALWS that support projects owned and implemented by the community.
+The empowerment approach outlined above means that the opportunity for hands-on involvement is necessarily limited.
+Our experience shows that by far the best way to help people effectively and efficiently is to strengthen their capabilities to change their own lives.
+You can do this simply by gifts through ALWS that support projects owned and implemented by the community.

 Unless someone is able to bring skills not locally available and can speak the local language, ‘helping out’ can create more work for project staff who already have demanding work schedules and very specific project objectives to meet.

-Many generous people, recognizing how blessed we are here in Australia and New Zealand, feel moved to share what they have with families in poor communities.
+Many generous people, recognising how blessed we are here in Australia and New Zealand, feel moved to share what they have with families in poor communities.